-Management of the Company conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2006 based on the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on that evaluation, management of the Company concluded that our internal control over financial reporting was effective as of December 31, 2006.
+Management of the Company conducted an evaluation of the effectiveness of the Company's internal control over financial reporting as of December 31, 2007 based on the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on that evaluation, management of the Company concluded that our internal control over financial reporting was effective as of December 31, 2007.
+The Company acquired Panlab s.l. on October 11, 2007, and management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2007, Panlab's internal control over financial reporting, with associated assets of \$11,895,236 and total revenue of \$2,939,872 generated by Panlab that was included in the Company's consolidated financial statements as of and for the year ended December 31, 2007.

-KPMG LLP, an independent registered public accounting firm, has issued an audit report on management's assessment of the Company's internal control over financial reporting, which is included in Item 9A(d).
+KPMG LLP, an independent registered public accounting firm, has issued an attestation report on the Company's internal control over financial reporting, which is included on page F-2.